Best Canadian Cities To Treasure The Beautiful Winter Season

 I could just say “the Rockies” as the whole mountain range between Alberta and British Columbia is an outdoors-man’s paradise in the winter, but Banff has a special place in my heart so I’ll focus on that location.

 Banff National Park is home to the stunningly beautiful Banff Springs Hotel – one of Canada’s most iconic buildings.
 This luxury hotel was built during the 19th Century in a cross-country effort to make the vastness of Canada more appealing to tourists, and it worked.
 The hotel offers suites anywhere from $300 to $1,000 a night, but with over 300 rooms available, there’s always a place for you!
+There are also many cabins in Alberta around Banff these days, so finding a more affordable option is easier than ever.

 Tip: plan a day that you can head out of the town of Banff early to check out Lake Louise too, because it’s a Canadian landmark not to miss!

 Besides the gorgeous hotel, the town of Banff also boasts quaint shops and incredible shopping.
 Throw all that in with the downhill and cross country skiing, snowboarding, curling, skating, ice fishing, hiking and plethora of hot spring in the area, it’s a perfect winter getaway.
+We’ve been in summer and fall also and find that there are plenty of hikes and sites to explore in Banff without crowds, you just need to know where to look.

 Tip: visiting in summer you’ll be among thousands of tourists everywhere in Banff.
 Visiting in the off season ensures unique, personal experiences, including hiking in the snow.